Build Your Home

 Loan Requirements to Meet

-These are some of the standard requirements often needed to qualify for a USDA single close construction loan.
-If you have questions about these requirements, we’re here to help.
+These are some of the standard requirements often needed to qualify for a USDA OTC Construction loan.
+If you have questions about these requirements, we're here to help.

 - You need to live (or be building a home) in an eligible rural area as designated by the USDA.